-I wrote over two years ago of the 1944 beer tasting presented by the Wine and Food Society of New York at the Waldorf-Astoria hotel.
-In fact, I recreated the event at a local restaurant to salute early pioneers of beer appreciation and evoke the gastronomic experience of a previous era.
+I wrote over two years ago about the 1944 beer tasting held by the Wine and Food Society of New York at the Waldorf-Astoria hotel.
+In fact, I recreated the event at a local restaurant to salute some early pioneers of beer appreciation and evoke the gastronomic experience of a past era.

-In researching early tasting menus of this Society, which generally focus on wine, by yesterday I had identified three beer events.
-This is based to be sure on publicly-available menus, most archived at the New York Public Library, www.nypl.org.
-(The extracts of the menus appearing below were sourced from the New York Public Library’s historic menu archive, www.nypl.org)).
+In researching early tasting menus of the Society, which generally focus on wine, by yesterday I had identified three beer events.
+This is based to be sure on publicly-available menus, most archived at the New York Public Library.
+(The extracts of the menus below were sourced from the New York Public Library’s historic menu archive, www.nypl.org).

 Just this morning I found a fourth tasting, held more recently in 1973.
 The program appears below and was sourced here, at the archive mentioned.

-It is very interesting to compare the 1973 program to those of the 1940s.
-1973’s is shorter, and the earlier ones featured more beers and also a broader range of foods.
-The 1973 event was a gourmet sausage-tasting, resolutely focused on the encased viands specialty.
+It is interesting to compare the 1973 program to those of the 1940s.
+1973’s is shorter, and the earlier ones featured more beers and a broader range of foods.
+The 1973 event was a gourmet sausage-tasting, resolutely focused that is on the encased viands specialty.

-The earlier menus included numerous cheeses, vintage hams and other meats, and smoked fish and herring, all from high-end suppliers.
+The 1940s beer menus included numerous cheeses, vintage hams and other meats, and smoked fish and herring, all from high-end suppliers.

-All the tastings were gastronomic but 1973’s was more limited in scope.
+All the tastings can be viewed as gastronomic but the one from 1973 was more limited in scope.

-Also, the beers tabled in the 1940s have a pronounced New York and regional character.
-By 1973, no New York or Jersey beers were represented.
-Imports were selected almost exclusively, and only one American beer was offered, the rather pallid Schlitz – with roots in the Midwest.
+Also, the beers tabled in the 1940s had a pronounced New York and regional character.
+By 1973, no New York or Jersey beers were represented, in part since many fewer local breweries existed.
+Imports were selected almost exclusively, and only one American beer, the rather ordinary Schlitz – with roots in the Midwest, moreover.

 The Schlitz was served with a hot dog, no doubt to evoke the ballpark idea.
-A more interesting approach might have paired a Rochester, NY “white hot” with a beer of that city, Genesee Cream Ale, say, or 12 Horse Ale.
+A more interesting approach might have been to pair a Rochester, NY “white hot” with a beer of that city, Genesee Cream Ale, say, or 12 Horse Ale.

 The choice of a lager from Ireland was odd since lager was well-represented at the tasting.
 Guinness stout would have made more sense (tasted at the 1940s events), or say Murphy Stout.
 Moreover, lager is not a style traditional to Ireland.

 Still, for the time, Harp offered an exotic note, as did Kronenbourg of France, or Sweden’s Pripps.
-Offering a dark version of Heineken instead of the familiar blond version – New Yorkers knew regular Heineken even then – was a good choice.
+Offering a dark Heineken instead of the familiar blond version – New Yorkers knew regular Heineken well, even then – was a good choice.
 Everything is relative to time and place.

 Carta Blanca from Mexico was a satisfying link to the 1940s since it appeared on some of the earlier menus.

-The two extracts above from the 1942 menu give a sense of contrast.
-The early tastings sought to explain the beers more by type and individual characteristics, just as we do today.
-Things have come full circle.
-Perhaps with a range of lagers not great dissimilar in palate, it was felt taste notes were not necessary for 1973.
+The extracts above from the 1942 menu give a sense of contrast.
+The earliest tastings sought to explain the beers more by type and individual characteristics, just as we do today: things have come full circle.
+Perhaps with a range of lagers not greatly dissimilar in palate, it was felt taste notes were not necessary for 1973.

-But as to classifying beers by nation (versus style), that was a potent idea in the 1950s-1970s.
-Beer writing in the period often used this approach, even famed beer guru Michael Jackson did in his early books.
+But to classify beers by nation, versus style, was a potent idea in the 1950s-1970s.
+Beer writing then often used this approach, even the famed beer authority Michael Jackson did so in his early books.

-The styles he helped popularize, and essentially invented as we view them today such as Imperial stout and Trappist beer, have now become known almost everywhere.
+The styles he helped popularize, and in some cases essentially invented as we know them today such as Imperial stout and Trappist beer, have now become known almost everywhere.
 Therefore, classifying beer by geographic area is not as useful as formerly.
-There is little difference between a Black IPA made in Italy and one made within a mile of where I write, say.
+There is little difference between a Black IPA made in Italy, say, and one made within a mile of where I write in Toronto.

-Wine is somewhat similar with the spread of the well-known varietals although local grapes still have a say and perhaps increasingly so in the future.
+Wine is somewhat similar given the spread of the well-known varietals although local grapes still have a say, perhaps increasingly so in the future.
 For the foreseeable future though the lexicon of beer appreciation will remain international.

 There are a couple of anomalies in the 1973 menu, but not serious ones.
 Brewmaster Pale Ale to pair with haggis might be questioned.
 Brewmaster was a classic southern English taste: flowery and delicate.
 A banger sausage, say the Oxford type, might have done better with that beer.
 Or, a Scotch ale such as MacEwan’s with the haggis.
 Still, they did pair British with British.